Written by J.B. Shepard, a professional pet photographer and founder of the Puptrait Studio.

 It is safe to use a flash when photographing a dog.

 The vast majority of dogs are not reactive at all to flash photography.
 They might be surprised by the sound or sudden brightness, but if introduced properly, dogs tend to ignore flashes.
 And, if they don’t ignore the flash completely, they treat it as a minor annoyance or a point of confusion.
 Which is why we strongly recommend using flash whenever photographing black dogs or when working with pups in studio.

 Of course, if your dog does present aggressive or fearful body language when exposed to a flash or strobe or has a history of seizures, stop using it immediately.
 But those instances are exceptionally rare, even in cases where dogs that are typically terrified by lightning or thunderous storm conditions.

-As a professional dog photographer I have photographed literally hundreds, if not thousands, of dogs (many of whom were street dogs or recently fostered animals) and I have never, literally not a single time seen a flash trigger a dog attack.
-Well over 99% of my canine portrait sessions (including my critically acclaimed creative dog art portrait series, Paper Hats) the dogs were photographed using a flash, strobe or other artificial light source, such as a reflector, without any issues.
+As a professional dog photographer I have photographed literally hundreds, if not thousands, of dogs (many of whom were street dogs or recently homed foster dogs) and I have never, literally not a single time seen a flash trigger a dog attack.
+During well over 99% of my canine portrait sessions (including my critically acclaimed creative dog art portrait series, Paper Hats) the dogs were photographed using a flash, strobe or other artificial light source, such as a reflector, without any issues.